-7-ILD.
+7-II.D.
 FAMILY RELATIONSHIPS

-Applicants and tenants are required to identify the relationship of each household member to the head of household.
+Applicants and program participants are required to identify the relationship of each household member to the head of household.
 Definitions of the primary household relationships are provided in the Eligibility chapter.

 Family relationships are verified only to the extent necessary to determine a family's eligibility and level of assistance.
 Certification by the head of household normally is sufficient verification of family relationships.